mounicasirineni/pm-research-toolkit/README.md

-Key prompts: Business model mechanics and fundamental tensions → Customer mindset evolution (before/after states, what drove each shift, the next shift still arriving) → Structural dynamics (network effects, unit economics ceilings, data feedback loops) → Cross-domain patterns (what this domain exports to others, what it has borrowed, non-obvious structural analogies) → Synthesis
+Key prompts: Business model mechanics and fundamental tensions → Customer mindset evolution (before/after states, what drove each shift, the next shift still arriving) and cross-platform behavior spillover (habits users developed in adjacent domains that are now reshaping expectations in this one, and what product teams are still underreacting to) → Structural dynamics (network effects, unit economics ceilings, data feedback loops) → Cross-domain patterns (what this domain exports to others, what it has borrowed, non-obvious structural analogies) → Synthesis

 **Core question:** *How does this business category structurally work?*